BottlecapDave/HomeAssistant-CarbonIntensity/README.md

 ## How to setup

-Please follow the [setup guide](./_docs/setup_account.md) to setup your initial account.
+Please follow the [setup guide](https://bottlecapdave.github.io/HomeAssistant-CarbonIntensity/setup/core) to setup your initial details.
+This guide details the configuration, along with the sensors that will be available to you.

-### Target Rates

-These sensors calculate the lowest continuous or intermittent rates **within a 24 hour period** and turn on when these periods are active.

-These sensors can then be used in automations to turn on/off devices that save you (and the planet) energy.
-You can go through this flow as many times as you need target rate sensors.

-Please follow the [setup guide](./_docs/setup_target_rate.md) to setup.
+## Docs

+To get full use of the integration, please visit the [docs](https://bottlecapdave.github.io/HomeAssistant-CarbonIntensity/)

 ## FAQ

-Before raising anything, please read through the [faq](./_docs/faq.md).
-If you have questions, then you can raise a [discussion](https://github.com/BottlecapDave/HomeAssistant-CarbonIntensity/discussions).
+Before raising anything, please read through the [faq](https://bottlecapdave.github.io/HomeAssistant-CarbonIntensity/faq).
 If you have found a bug or have a feature request please [raise it](https://github.com/BottlecapDave/HomeAssistant-CarbonIntensity/issues) using the appropriate report template.

 ## Sponsorship